flounderK/codebreaker2023/task4/README.md

 ╰─$ wc only_hashes
  238329  238328 9771449 only_hashes

+# split up the text into a few different files
 split --lines=$(python3 -c 'print(int(int(238329 + 8 - 1) / 8))') only_hashes

 # then start up 8 different brute forcers to make things go quicker